catherinee24/assembly-evm-formal-verification/2-Memory-and-Store-EVM.md

 - **Typical Use**: It’s used when you need to handle temporary data or perform calculations that don’t need to be stored after the contract finishes execution.

 ### 2. **Storage**
-- **Permanent and Persistent**: Storage is permanent and lasts forever (or until you modify it).
+- **Permanent and Persistent**:: Storage is permanent and lasts forever (or until you modify it).
 Data in storage remains available between different transactions.
 - **Slower and More Expensive**: Saving and reading data from storage costs more gas because it’s slower, but what you store there persists.
 - **Typical Use**: It’s used to store important long-term data, like account balances, settings, or critical information that the contract needs to remember.